-Nurses: Students enrolled in the Nursing Program are entitled to a 30% reduction on tuition if they are employed full-time as registered nurses.
-Students enrolled in the Doctoral Nursing Program are entitled to a 20% reduction on tuition if they are employed full-time as registered nurses.
-Employer's letter verifying full-time nursing employment is required at each registration.
+Nurses: Registered nurse students enrolled in the B.S.N. or M.S.N.
+Nursing Program are entitled to a 30% reduction on tuition.
+Students enrolled in the Doctoral Nursing Program are entitled to a 20% reduction on tuition.

 Clergy/Religious: Members of religious communities (Sisters, Brothers, Priests) and ordained clergy are entitled to a 30% reduction on tuition.
 Proof of affiliation is required at each registration.